+Next, we parsed the collected input datasets using our Analyser from chapter 2 to gather their properties.
 The training set is formed by combining the properties and the class labels.
-Our training set contains a record for every column in the collected datasets.
+We use subitem separator values from the label files to use the correct subitem features from the properties files.
+Thus, our training set contains a record for every column in the collected datasets.

-To further improve the classification for less common subitem separators, we augment our training set by replicating entries of input datasets that have a subitem separator for every other separator in our separator set from section 2.1 that doesn't occur in the file.
+To further improve the classification results for less common subitem separators, we augment our training set by replicating entries of input datasets that have a subitem separator for every other separator in our separator set from section 2.1 that doesn't occur in the file.